alixlam/fmristroke/docs/installation.rst

 External Dependencies
 ---------------------
-*fMRIStroke* is written using Python 3.8 (or above), and is based on nipype_.
+*fMRIStroke* is written using Python 3.9 (or above but less than 3.12), and is based on nipype_.

 Containerized execution (Docker and Singularity)